mliew21396/remote-work-u2/week-4/9-cultural-blog.md

 - Hypothesize about potential solutions

 ## Summary
-The Tech industry is likely new to many of you, so it's a good idea to know about the various issues facing the industry.
+The tech industry is likely new to many of you, so it's a good idea to know about the various issues facing the industry.
 In this blog post, you'll be researching a problem in the tech industry and writing a post about what you learned.

 Please time-box your blog assignment to an hour (max 1.5 hours).
-Aim for 1 hour.

 ## Release 0: New file
 In your [USERNAME].github.io/blog directory, copy your blog template into a new HTML file named `c4-tech-issues.html`.